-The information in this prospectus is not complete and may be changed.
-We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.
+The information in this prospectus supplement is not compete and may be changed.
+A registration statement relating to these securities has been filed with and declared effective by the Securities and Exchange Commission.
+This prospectus supplement is not an offer to sell nor does it seek an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.